FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Little puppies are endlessly curious, and often seem to believe that EVERYTHING is edible, until proven otherwise!

-stuff, then he's most likely going to have at the very least some loose stools, possibly some diarrhea and/or even vomiting.
+If your pup has been snacking on inedibles, then he's most likely going to have at the very least some loose stools, possibly some diarrhea and/or even vomiting.

 A surprising number of every-day foods and other items are toxic, or dangerous for your puppy to ingest.
 You can find a list of the ones most likely to cause trouble on my Poisonous Foods page.